Bachat4King/BrowserStack-Python/README.md

 # BrowserStack-Python
-testing ui with selenium using browserstack and threads to run test in parallel
+Testing ui with selenium using browserstack and threads to run test in parallel

+requirements.txt has all the dependencies